Cuyler36/ACSE/README.md

 # ACSE - Animal Crossing Save Editor
 ![ACSE](https://github.com/Cuyler36/ACSE/blob/master/Resources/ACSE_Logo_2.png)

-If you don't want support for anything other than the NTSC-U/PAL version of Animal Crossing for Gamecube, you can get the old version [here](https://github.com/Cuyler36/ACSE-OLD/releases/tag/0.4.5).
+If you don't want support for anything other than the NTSC-U/PAL version of Animal Crossing for GameCube, you can get the old version [here](https://github.com/Cuyler36/ACSE-OLD/releases/tag/0.4.5).
 ## Outdated Information.
 Update coming soon.

 ACSE is a save editor for the Animal Crossing game series.